 These flatbreads are made with a sticky and rich dough similar to the one used for brioche.
 It should be stretchy, so gluten development is essential.

 The key to a perfect naan dough is when you can easily hand stretch your nicely raised pillowy soft dough balls.

 If the dough has even slightly less liquid and more flour, it will turn out dense and you will not be able to hand stretch it.
-Then you will need to use a rolling pin and the resulting flatbreads will still be tasty but without the exact characteristics of a perfect naan.
+Then you will need to use a rolling pin and the resulting flatbreads will still be tasty but not of restaurant quality.

 Fresh dough, that is sticky and stretchy is perfect for oven.
 It should be preheated at the highest possible setting for half hour and then baked quickly at that heat level.